 - Travelers returning from affected international locations where community spread is occurring also are at elevated risk of exposure, with their level of risk depending on where they traveled.

 Based on current information, persons at higher risk for severe illness from COVID-19 are:

 - People who live in a nursing home or long-term care facility

 - People of all ages with serious underlying medical conditions

 Students: The number of positive cases in Washington (and Spokane) has steadily increased, raising renewed concern among students, parents, faculty, staff and public health officials about the safety of returning to campuses.
-Accordingly, you must be extra vigilant for the seven (7) days prior to arriving in Spokane and employ COVID-19 public health measures (wearing cloth face coverings when in public, limiting contact with other people and physical distancing, no attendance at large gatherings or parties, etc.).
+Accordingly, you must be extra vigilant for the seven (7) days prior to arriving in Spokane in January and employ COVID-19 public health measures (wearing masks when in public, limiting contact with other people and physical distancing, no attendance at large gatherings or parties, etc.).
 If you are feeling ill, have COVID-19 related symptoms, or have been exposed to someone with COVID-19, you should NOT come to campus.
 You should be tested and quarantine until receiving the results of the test.
 You may work with your advisor and Housing & Residence Life staff to create a return plan that keeps you on your academic track.

 People with COVID-19 should receive supportive care to help relieve symptoms.
 People who think they may have been exposed to COVID-19 should contact their healthcare provider immediately.

-The Washington State Department of Health has established a call center to address questions from the public.
+The Washington State Department of Health has a call center to address questions from the public.
 If you have questions about what is happening in Washington state, how the virus is spread, or what to do if you have symptoms, please call 1-800-525-0127 and press #.